isomerpages/sfa-foodsecurity/_get-involved/what-you-can-do.md

 From April 2023, the Institute of Technical Education (ITE) will offer a Work-Study Diploma in Agriculture & Aquaculture Technology.
 The Diploma will equip in-service employees and fresh ITE Nitec and Higher Nitec graduates with engineering skills to operate high-tech agriculture and aquaculture systems, and with knowledge for food crops cultivation and fish farm management.

-Come join this exciting sector and contribute to Singapore’s food resilience!
+Come join this exciting sector and contribute to Singapore’s food security!